-You have been served divorce papers and are wondering what to do next.
+You have been served divorce papers, now what?
 Don’t worry, there’s no need to fear.
 Everything you need to know to get you headed in the right direction is listed below.

 Learn the Due Date for Your Response:

 According to the Texas Rules of Civil Procedure 99, there should be a citation served along with your divorce papers that will say something similar to the following:“You may employ a Texas divorce attorney.
 If you or your attorney do not file a written answer with the clerk who issued this citation by 10:00 a.m. on the Monday next following the expiration of twenty days after you were served this citation and petition, a default judgement may be taken against you.”

 As stated in the citation aspect of your divorce papers outlines, you can employ a divorce attorney.
 This is a good idea if you want to ensure that your best interests are protected, and under the advisement of a legal professional.
 Now is a good time to find that legal representative so they can help you will the next step of the process.

 Act Within the Proper Time Frame